thingsboard/thingsboard.github.io/docs/user-guide/install/docker.md

 * TOC
 {:toc}

-This guide will help you to install and start ThingsBoard using Docker on Linux, Windows or Mac OS.
+This guide will help you to install and start ThingsBoard using Docker on Linux or MacOS.

 ## Prerequisites